Blog Articles

 Never before has the role of Human Resources been so important.
 HR Departments across the nation are educating employees, implementing peaceful practices, and creating a sense of well-being in the workplace that carries positively into the private lives of our nation’s citizens.
 An employee engagement survey is only as good as the change that it brings.

-If you’re not acting on the employee feedback and taking the steps to turn things around, there’s no point in conducting surveys.
+If you’re not acting on the employee feedback and taking steps to turn things around, there’s no point in conducting surveys.

 Remember – you can leverage a modern human resource tool, such as GoCo, to better manage your workforce.
 With GoCo’s employee survey workflows, HR managers can easily customize and trigger employee engagement questionnaires to streamline the company’s survey processes.